menu-planning/backend/services/app/tasks/tasks-prd-refactor-repository.md

     - [ ] 5.18 Add stress tests with large datasets (10,000+ records) to verify performance doesn't degrade
     - [ ] 5.19 Test all filter postfix combinations with various data types (strings, integers, booleans, lists)
     - [ ] 5.20 Create comprehensive test documentation with examples for future developers
+  - 6.0 Fix Test Infrastructure and Optimize Testing
+    - [ ] 6.1 Remove auto-used database fixtures from conftest.py that force ALL tests to connect to database
+    - [ ] 6.2 Create separate conftest.py files for unit tests vs integration tests
+    - [ ] 6.3 Add pytest marks and collection rules to distinguish unit, integration, and e2e tests
+    - [ ] 6.4 Create database fixtures that are only used when explicitly needed (not auto-used)
+    - [ ] 6.5 Update all existing unit tests to run without database dependencies
+    - [ ] 6.6 Create mock fixtures for common database-related objects for unit testing
+    - [ ] 6.7 Ensure unit tests can run with simple `pytest` command without database setup
+    - [ ] 6.8 Keep integration tests using `python manage.py test` or explicit database fixtures
+    - [ ] 6.9 Update CI/CD pipeline to run unit tests separately from integration tests
+    - [ ] 6.10 Add performance testing for test suite execution time (unit tests should be < 1 second)
 ####